A Catholic School in the Edmund Rice Tradition

 At St Mary’s College, we focus on and are specialists in boys’ education, providing various relevant and modern learning experiences, as well as extra-curricular activities.

-Established in Toowoomba in 1899, St Mary’s College has played an integral part in educating young men in regional Queensland for 125 years.
+Established in Toowoomba in 1899, St Mary’s College has played an integral part in educating young men in regional Queensland for over 125 years.

 A Holistic Education